-Failure to follow this warning could result in injury, death and/or property damage.
+Failure to follow safety warnings exactly could result in death, serious injury and/or property damage.

 - -- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - -- WHAT TO DO IF YOU SMELL GAS - Do NOT try to light any appliance. - Do NOT touch any electrical switch; do NOT use any phone in your building. - Leave the building immediately - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - -- Installation and service must be performed by a qualified installer, service agency or the gas supplier.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency or the gas supplier.

 Installer: Affix these instructions on or adjacent to the furnace.

-User: Please read all instructions in the manual and retain these instructions for future reference.
+Consumer: Retain these instructions for future reference.